RandyRDavila/Automated-conjecturing-in-mathematics-with-TxGraffiti/README.md

-# AI-discovery-in-mathematics-with-TxGraffiti
+# Automated-conjecturing-in-mathematics-with-TxGraffiti

-This repository contains the code, data, and results for the paper "AI Discovery in Mathematics with TxGraffiti".
+This repository contains the code, data, and results for the paper "Automated conjecturing in Mathematics with TxGraffiti".

 ## Overview